homologay/bored-algebra/README.md

 This library aims to implement general constructions in commutative algebra, using only as many traits and macros as necessary.
 From this we can get a bunch of fun things, like finite fields (from quotients, polynomials) or p-adic numbers (from completions).
-This relation is written as '=>' below.
+This 'from' relation is written as '=>' below.

 ## Planned features / roadmap